Factors to Consider Before Using a Soybean Seed Treatment

 Additional Risks to Consider

-Additionally, there is an economic risk to using seed treatments, because they are an added expense and may not provide an economic benefit in all fields.
+Additionally, there is an economic risk to using seed treatments as they are an added expense and may not provide an economic benefit in all fields.
 Carefully weigh the costs and benefits of seed treatments and consider fields and conditions before deciding on any seed treatment.

-Every year, the North Central Regional Committee on Soybean Diseases (NCERA-137) updates a publication that rates fungicide seed treatment efficacy, Fungicide Efficacy for Control of Soybean Seedling Diseases (CPN 1020).
-Other resources from the Crop Protection Network include:
+The North Central Regional Committee on Soybean Diseases (NCERA-137) updates the Fungicide Efficacy for Management of Soybean Seedling Diseases publication annually.
+This publication rates the efficacy of fungicide seed treatments.

 Parameter | Risk | Factors to Consider |